bottlenoselabs/CLibraryBuilder/README.md

-# Template Project
+# Template for C# project

-GitHub repository template for all software projects at Bottlenose Labs.
+GitHub repository template for C# software projects at Bottlenose Labs.